 We provide high-quality early childhood care and education to children from birth to five years old and beyond.
-Through a wide variety of programs across the city, 3-K for All and Pre-K for All provide high-quality early childhood education opportunities that offer all children and families a strong start in school and life.
+Through Pre-K for All, 3-K for All, and EarlyLearn we provide high-quality early childhood education opportunities that offer all children and families a strong start in school and life.

 What to Expect

 Young children learn through play, experiences, and positive relationships.
 Our programs help children develop language, skills, and knowledge of the world.

 In our early childhood classrooms, you can expect your child to:

 - Begin to discover what makes them unique and learn to play with others.

 - Show curiosity, ask questions, and share creative ideas.

 - Grow and become a member of the classroom community.

 - Safely explore new ideas and materials, which will better prepare them for language, math, and scientific thinking.

 In a typical classroom day, your toddler or preschooler will learn in many different ways, including but not limited to: